Saturday, 29 May 2010

 Having crossed the D917, we pressed on past les Mousseaux and soon reached the place, but a man pruning his roses informed us that the café had died, along with all the other shops, and that the nearest ones were at la Châtre.

-It was only five kilometres but it seemed longer, as we had to walk on the road and we were nursing a grievance against the Topoguide and all the inconsiderate shopkeepers of France who close their doors on us.
+It was only five kilometres further but it seemed more, as we had to walk on the road and we were nursing a grievance against the Topoguide and all the inconsiderate shopkeepers of France who had closed their doors on us.
 The scaly pinnacle of the church of la Châtre floated high in the distance and only gradually drew near.